sunboyy/repogen/README.md

 Run the repogen to generate a repository implementation from the interface.
 The following command is an example to generate `UserRepository` interface implementation defined in `examples/getting-started/user.go` to the destination file `examples/getting-started/user_repo.go`.
 See [Usage](#Usage) section below for more detailed information.

 ```
-$ repogen -src=examples/getting-started/user.go -dest=examples/getting-started/user_repo.go \
+$ repogen -pkg=examples/getting-started -dest=examples/getting-started/user_repo.go \
         -model=UserModel -repo=UserRepository
 ```

 You can also write the above command in the `go:generate` format inside Go files in order to generate the implementation when `go generate` command is executed.
+If the command is written in the corresponding package, the `-pkg` flag can be ignored.

 ## Usage

 ### Running Options

-The `repogen` command is used to generate source code for a given Go file containing repository interface to be implemented.
-Run `repogen -h` to see all available options while the necessary options for code generation are described as follows:
+The `repogen` command is used to generate source code for a given Go package containing repository interface to be implemented.
+Run `repogen -h` to see all available options while the options for code generation are described as follows:

-- `-src`: A Go file containing struct model and repository interface to be implemented
+- `-pkg`: A path to the package containing struct model and repository interface to be implemented.
+(Default: Current working directory)
-- `-dest`: A file to which to write the resulting source code.
-If not specified, the source code will be printed to the standard output.
+- `-dest`: A path to the file to output the resulting source code.
+(Default: Print to standard output)
 - `-model`: The name of the base struct model that represents the data stored in MongoDB for a specific collection.
-- `-repo`: The name of the repository interface that you want to be implemented.
+- `-repo`: The name of the repository interface that you want to be implemented according to the `-model` flag.

 ### Method Definition